The 60th ESReDA Seminar on

 Procedure to submit an abstract, paper and to register

 Authors wishing to present a paper are invited to submit a short abstract (max.
-400 words) and author’ names online at https://easychair.org/conferences/?conf=esreda60seminar, before the 15th of January.
+400 words) and author’ names online at https://easychair.org/

-The full papers should address before the 30th of March:
+The full papers or extended abstracts should be submitted before the 30th of March and should address the following:

 - Relevance for the Seminar;